go-kratos/go-kratos.dev/src/content/docs/blades/get-started/quick-started.md

 ```
 **Prerequisites**

-Before running, you need to prepare authentication and address configuration on the model side (variable names may differ across providers; the key is to ensure the API Key and Base URL are usable):
+Before running, you need to configure environment variables for the model side (different ModelProvider variable names may vary; the key is to ensure the API Key and Base URL are available):
 - OPENAI_BASE_URL
 - OPENAI_API_KEY
 - OPENAI_MODEL